 Carlos Carazo, Technology & Technical Operations Director of IoT and Big Data at Telefónica Tech, said: "At Telefónica Tech we continue to evolve our connectivity portfolio with the most innovative services on the market.
 We are convinced that these types of solutions will help us to consolidate our position as a benchmark in IoT thanks to our Kite platform and other innovation projects based on virtualisation and the deployment of the network in the cloud.
 5G satellite connectivity access provides a standards-based answer to IoT customers who require full coverage using the same NB-IoT devices that the industry already has.

-Jaume Sanpera, CEO and cofounder of Sateliot, said: “Sateliot purpose is to make IoT connectivity available everywhere and to everybody, and this thanks to our unrivaled satellite constellation based on 5G standard and with a unique cost-effective approach pricing it at a fraction of current satellite connectivity.
-We have still open our Early Access Program inviting IoT service providers to be among the first to profit from the service, and based on that we see a huge market demand.
+Jaume Sanpera, CEO and cofounder of Sateliot, said: “Sateliot's purpose is to make IoT connectivity available everywhere and to everybody, and this thanks to our unrivaled satellite constellation based on 5G standard and with a unique cost-effective approach pricing it at a fraction of current satellite connectivity.
+We have still open our Early Adopters Program inviting IoT service providers to be among the first to profit from the service, and based on that we see a huge market demand.
 The revolution in few months is becoming a reality and I am very happy, since a connected world is a better world”.

 You may also like: